alex-friedl/crossplatform-push-notifications-example/README.md

   - *rn-push* (actually anything else as well): Use [react-native-push-notification](https://github.com/zo0r/react-native-push-notification)
 - SERVER_URL: Base URL of the server application

-## Open tasks
+## Known issues

-- Style React Native App
-- Write tests
+- Usage of `react-native-push-notification` for iOS currently not functional.
+Help appreciated.